Static Analysis

 - Allow easy opt-in, opt-out, and per-rule toggles with descriptions.

-- Support multiple languages over time (C#, PowerShell, JS/TS, Python).
+- Support multiple languages over time (C#, PowerShell, JS/TS, Python), with internal maintainability checks also covering Shell and YAML source files.

 User Experience (Onboarding)